inesp/inesp.github.io/tags/api-resilience-patterns.md

 So... **hand-holding** ... that is the magic word.
 Every API has to be meticulous monitored when it's being integrated with and also after it has been let into production code.

-**This series distills various insights I've gathered as I was integrating various APIs into our 1 product.**
+**This series distills various insights I've gathered as I was integrating lots of APIs into our 1 product.**